reban87/Langsmith_demo/README.md

 # Langsmith_demo
-A small project on Langsmith
+A small project on Langsmith.